gompocp/ActionMenuApi/README.md

 - Button
 - Toggle
 - SubMenu
-Currently you can only add toggles and buttons to custom sub menus
+Currently you can't (currently) nest a submenu within a custom submenu

 Working on
 - Correct placement of the radial/four axis puppet